rdwrome/261sp24/01Scratch/Scratch.md

-## Assignment-Scratch
+## Scratch

-Implement a Scratch project with the following requirements:
+1. Implement a Scratch project with the following requirements:
 	- Use at least two sprites (please, for my sake, no cats).
 	- Have at least three scripts or threads total (i.e., not necessarily three per sprite).
 	- Must use at least one condition or one loop.
 	- Must use at least one variable.
 	- Must use at least one sound.

-SUBMIT our Scratch Project as an .sb3 file in CANVAS.
+2. Save the project as an .sb3 file into the Scratch folder we made in your itp repo this week.

+3. Use the README.md file in the same Scratch folder to document your process following the DOCUMENTATION OUTLINE in the syllabus.

+4. Save all changes and push them using GitHubDesktop up to GitHub.com.
+Take the link to the Scratch folder in your itp repo and put it in the Scratch Assignment in Canvas.